Learning Unmasking Policies for Diffusion Language Models: Experiments

-\paragraph{Results with (Long) 256 Block Length, \autoref{fig:gsm8k-bl256-llada} \& \autoref{fig:math500-bl256-llada}} Although all sampling strategies experience a performance drop relative to the semi-AR setting (cf. \autoref{fig:gsm8k-bl32-llada} \& \autoref{fig:math500-bl32-llada}), we find that the policies produced by RL (\greenline) exhibit the smallest decline and consequently achieve the best overall performance.
+\paragraph{Results for (Long) $BL=256$, \autoref{fig:gsm8k-bl256-llada} \& \autoref{fig:math500-bl256-llada}.} Although all sampling strategies experience a performance drop relative to the semi-AR setting (cf. \autoref{fig:gsm8k-bl32-llada} \& \autoref{fig:math500-bl32-llada}), we find that the policies produced by RL (\greenline) exhibit the smallest decline and consequently achieve the best overall performance.
 Furthermore, the results suggest that this methodology is able to produce policies which achieve solid performance even in the low-NFE regime.
-In particular, the learned policies obtain $\sim 50\%$ accuracy at $\sim12$ NFEs on GSM8k (compared to $\leq30\%$ for the heuristic methods regardless of semi-AR use), highlighting the potential of non-semi-AR sampling for achieving maximal efficiency gains.
-Note however that, in theory, a RL policy trained with $BL=L$ could learn to emulate semi-AR sampling on its own.
+In particular, the learned policies obtain $\sim 50\%$ accuracy at $\sim12$ NFEs on GSM8K (compared to $\leq30\%$ for the heuristic methods regardless of semi-AR use), highlighting the potential of non-semi-AR sampling for achieving maximal efficiency gains.
+Note however that, in theory, an RL policy trained with $BL=L$ could learn to emulate semi-AR sampling on its own.
 Thus, the fact that policies trained with $BL=L$ underperform those trained with $BL=32$ in the mid-high NFE range (comparing, for example, \Cref{fig:gsm8k-bl32-llada} to \Cref{fig:gsm8k-bl256-llada}) suggests that the policies remain far from optimal.
-One hypothesis for why this is the case is that our training procedure is not encouraging sufficient exploration, instead converging to locally optimal policies.
-To address this, we explore encouraging further exploration by using samples generated via semi-AR sampling from Fast-dLLM.
-We refer to this approach as \emph{expert steering}, and describe it in more detail in \autoref{sec:appendix-es}.
-As shown in \Cref{fig:combined-results}, with expert steering (\purpleline) RL is able to discover policies that close the performance gap to the best accuracy achieved in the semi-AR setting at mid-to-high NFEs (e.g., $\sim 80\%$ on GSM8k and $\sim 35\%$ on MATH), while mostly retaining their strong performance in the low-NFE regime.
-However, we do find that expert steering introduces significant instability during training, further reducing the controllability through $\alpha$, with multiple values of $\alpha$ collapsing to near-identical policies.
-We leave further investigations into stabilizing expert steering training for future work.